stadium-software/css-utilities/README.md

 [Back to top](#table-of-contents)

 ### Ellipsis
 This class cuts off text that exceeds the width of the container and displays three dots ...

-Only works with width-restricted elements
+Only works with width-restricted elements.
+Use the [width](#width) or the [maxwidth](#maximum-width) classes above to define the maximum width of the control.

 **Class name**
 ```css